Existence, asymptotic behaviour and convergence of a generalised 3D Muskat problem in stable regime: Introduction

-with $\Lambda=(-\Delta)^\frac{1}{2}$.
-Then the interface $f$ satisfies the following contour equation (see \cite{CG07} for a detailed derivation for the case $\alpha=0$), which we refer it as {\it generalised $\alpha$-Muskat problem} or simply {\it generalised Muskat problem}:
+where $F_\rho = (0,0,-\Lambda^\alpha \rho)$.} Then the interface $f$ satisfies the following contour equation (see \cite{CG07} for a detailed derivation for the case $\alpha=0$), which we refer it as {\it generalised $\alpha$-Muskat problem} or simply {\it generalised Muskat problem}:

 Here $\PV$ denotes the principle value.
 Throughout this work, we shall assume that the generalised Muskat problem is in the {\it stable regime}, in the sense that the denser fluid is below the other fluid.
 More precisely, the constant densities $\rho_1$ and $\rho_2$ satisfy